Boiiterra/math_problem_generator_app/README.md

 Then you can open `./modules/pages/<Task_Name>Page.py` and `./modules/generators/<task_name>.py` and edit them. \
 **Important note**: Make sure that you added `<Task_Name>Page.py` as import from modules into `main_app.py` + into `TasksPage` tasks list.

+If you use Windows - you probably need to google "how to run shell scripts" or create `.bat` ones and contribute them if you want.

 <p align="right">(<a href="#top" title="to the top of the page">back to top</a>)</p>